AscendingPassage.com HOME PAGE.

 glory, encumbered with gods and with magnificence, the focus of the

-light of the world in the most ancient historic periods; while our
+light of the world in this most ancient historic period.

 The men of Thebes, if they still saw too massively and too vastly, at

-Later again, sixteen hundred years before the birth of Christ, in one
+Sixteen hundred years before the birth of Christ, some ostentatious kings

-thought fit to build on this ground, already covered with temples,
+thought fit to build on this ground.
+Karnak was already covered with temples, that was not sufficient.

-that which still remains the most arresting marvel of the ruins: the
+They built the most arresting marvel of their age: the

-hypostyle hall, dedicated to the God Amen, with its forest of columns,
+hypostyle hall, dedicated to the God Amun, with its forest of columns,

-In those days the same gods reigned at Thebes as three thousand years before, but in the interval they had been transformed
+In those days the same gods reigned at Thebes as a thousand years before, but in the interval they had been transformed

 little by little in accordance with the progressive development of

-human thought, and Amen, the host of this prodigious hall, asserted
+human thought.
+Amun, the host of this prodigious hall, asserted

 himself more and more as the sovereign master of life and eternity.